appvia/terranetes/docs/terranetes-controller/admin/contexts.md

 ## How to reference a Context

-Contexts can be referenced from any [Configuration](../reference/configurations.terraform.appvia.io.md) like so
+Contexts can be referenced from any [Configuration](../reference/configurations.terraform.appvia.io.md) as follows:

 ```yaml
   ---